98jfiore/2dGame/README.md

 ## How to play:

-Use WASD to move, walls will stop you, pits will kill you, enemies move and will kill you
+Use WASD to move, walls will stop you, pits will kill you, enemies move and will kill you Move your mouse around to aim your attacks.
+After picking up a sword, left click to swing it.
+If you picked up the upgrade and have full health, you will also shoot a beam.
+After picking up the bomb, right click to drop it.